-To the concern of communication, Sattler \textsl{et al} \cite{Sattler2020} argue that the methodology of collaborative training protects data privacy but causes communication challenges, e.g., the increasing of communication costs.
-They propose a novel compression algorithm termed \textsl{Sparse Ternary Compression(STC)} which derived from \textsl{top-k}(a technology used to compression) to address the above issue.
-The experiment results indicate that STC is effective in general situations.
-Besides, FedPAQ, i.e., FL method with periodic averaging and quantization, is another methodology designed to overtake the challenges of communication bottleneck and scalability and guarantee the accuracy at the meantime in FL \cite{Reisizadeh2019}.
-FedPAQ allows partial nodes to participate in the local training and then nodes transfer the quantized updates to the parameter server, which averages the global model periodically.
+To address the concern of multi-round communication cost between clients and the server, Sattler et al \cite{Sattler2020} argue that the methodology of collaborative training protects data privacy, but it causes communication challenges, e.g., the increase in communication cost.
+They propose a novel compression algorithm termed Sparse Ternary Compression (STC) to address the above issue.
+The experimental results indicate that STC is effective in general situations.
+Besides, a communication-efficient Federated Learning Method with Periodic Averaging and Quantization (FedPAQ) is another methodology designed to overcome the challenges of communication bottleneck and scalability while guaranteeing the accuracy of FL in the meantime~\cite{Reisizadeh2019}.

+FedPAQ allows partial nodes to participate in the local training, and then nodes transfer the qualified updates to the parameter server which averages the global model periodically.